stringtheory/twenty_two_and_me/README.md

     All About Life Path 22/4:

     An individual that has life path number 22/4 is the master teacher.
-Therefore, t hey have passion and energy to engage in scholarship and share knowledge with ot hers as deeply and broadly as possible.
+Therefore, they have passion and energy to engage in scholarship and share knowledge with others as deeply and broadly as possible.
 Their personality develops through their efforts to learn and share wisdom.

     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^